The Shingles National Immunisation Programme

 See below for additional guidance.

-Implement a systematic call/recall service
+Implement an effective call/recall service

 - When implementing the call phase of your service and reaching out to your patients, try to contact them through their preferred communication method – whether that be text, call, or email